Tricia Devereaux: Personal life

-Devereaux grew up "in a small town a couple hours outside of Chicago," where she had a strict upbringing and attended a private Catholic high school.
+Devereaux grew up "in a small town a couple of hours outside of Chicago," where she had a strict upbringing and attended a private Catholic high school.

-She attended college in the Midwest, got her bachelor's degree in Biology from a college in Missouri, then attended one year of medical school.
+She attended college in the Midwest, got her bachelor's degree in biology from a college in Missouri, then attended one year of medical school.
 Before starting medical school, she had married her boyfriend Patrick.
 After she had appeared in a number of films, Devereaux was dismissed from medical school after the school accused her of cheating on a test; Devereaux claims the charge was rigged and that the real reason she was dismissed was due to her involvement in pornography.
 Soon afterwards, Devereaux divorced her husband; she later said that "Patrick was too much of a pushover personality-wise, and we'd been having problems financially."

 She married former porn star and current director John Stagliano on November 26, 2008.
 She now is known as Karen Stagliano.